Jepayona Delita/Future Publishing via Getty Images

 The disease can also spread from person-to-person via large respiratory droplets in the air, but they cannot travel more than a few feet so two people would need to have prolonged close contact.

-Patients can develop a rash and lesions that often begin on the face before spreading to the rest of the body.
+In more severe cases, patients can develop a rash and lesions that often begin on the face before spreading to the rest of the body.

 Copyright © 2022, ABC Audio.
 All rights reserved.